varocketry/guitar-mastery-hub/public/lessons/lesson_019_power_chord_riffs.md

 ---

-## ðŸŽµ SONG APPLICATION #1: "Iron Man" by Black Sabbath
+## 🎵 SONG APPLICATION #1: "Iron Man" by Black Sabbath

 ### Why This Riff is Legendary